Post inspired by a conversation with my daughter.

 me

-Inspiring dialogue.
-And how is it for me, brain?
-What actually happens then?
+An inspiring dialogue.
+And what is it like for me, brain?
+What is actually happening then?

 brain